eneko-codes/cronos/README.md

 # Show help for Odoo
 php artisan sync odoo

+# Show help for ProofHub
+php artisan sync proofhub

+# Show help for DeskTime
+php artisan sync desktime

-# Sync all data from all platforms (dispatches a batch job)
+# Sync all data from all platforms (dispatches full batch job)
 php artisan sync all

+# Sync all data for Odoo (dispatches Odoo batch job)
+php artisan sync odoo all

-# Sync all data for ProofHub (dispatches a batch job)
+# Sync all data for ProofHub (dispatches ProofHub batch job)
-php artisan sync proofhub
+php artisan sync proofhub all

+# Sync all data for DeskTime (dispatches DeskTime batch job)
+php artisan sync desktime all

-# Sync only Odoo users
+# Sync only Odoo users (dispatches single job)
 php artisan sync odoo users

+# Sync only ProofHub tasks (dispatches single job)
+php artisan sync proofhub tasks

-# Sync DeskTime attendances for a specific user and date range
+# Sync DeskTime attendances for a specific user and date range (dispatches single job)
 php artisan sync desktime attendances --user-id=123 --from=2024-01-01 --to=2024-01-31

+# Sync Odoo leaves for a specific date range (dispatches single job)
+php artisan sync odoo leaves --from=2024-05-01 --to=2024-05-06
 ```

 Jobs are dispatched to the queue and processed by your queue worker.